Freddis/gym-tracker-web/README.md

 Unlike NextJS, Tanstack Start easily allows you to turn it into a single page application (SPA).
 Combined with the fact that Strap-On OpenAPI is framework agnostic, it allows for quick scaling when the time comes.

 ### Folder structure

+The toplevel of (<b>src</b> folder) follows the common Tanstack Start structure: router.tsx client.tsx, routeTree.tsx, routes dir.
+You should quickly find your way around those if you're familiar with the framework. <b>backend</b> and <b>frontend</b> folders differ and follow more sophisticated approach described below.

 Both backend and frontend should follow the same approach:
 1. Common components and types should be on the top level.
 2. Each component should be placed in a folder, which would serve as the top level for its subcomponents.